TomLefley/report-lm/README.md

 All AI-related data is handled in accordance with PortSwigger's Security & Compliance framework – see the [documentation](https://portswigger.net/burp/documentation/desktop/extensions/ai-security-privacy-data-handling) for details.

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

----

-Let me know if you'd like any further tweaks! 🚀